 We will be staying in Somewhere Magical, Wisconsin, about 90 minutes from Chicago, located on an 11-acre wooded campus on the shores of Lake Michigan.
 We’ll all stay together in one building.
 You’ll be in a bedroom by yourself with all necessary linens included.
 Shared bathroom facilities.
 The building includes various rooms in which to explore and relax, including a library and meditation space.
 Meals will be home-cooked, family-style, prepared by the venue.
 We’ll all drive together from Chicago van-style.

-Cost: $450 – includes all lodging, food, transportation from Chicago, and materials.
+Cost: $450 – includes all lodging, food, transportation from Chicago, activities, and materials.

 From Participants’ Loved Ones